QuTongxi/FLA_TuringMachine/README.md

 # FLA_TuringMachine
-project of njucs  course fla about Turing Machine
+project of njucs course fla about Turing Machine complete only base function